NEW: Overpass construction was supposed to have been completed for World Cup

-At least one person was killed when an overpass bridge under construction collapsed in Belo Horizonte, Brazil, one of the host cities for the ongoing World Cup, firefighters said Thursday on Twitter.
+Two people were killed and 22 injured when an overpass bridge under construction collapsed Thursday in Belo Horizonte, Brazil, one of the host cities for the ongoing World Cup, firefighters said on Twitter.

 Two buses were also damaged in the collapse, said CNN affiliate TV Record, which cited firefighters.